dgkanatsios/CKAD-exercises/b.multi_container_pods.md

 ![](https://gaforgithub.azurewebsites.net/api?repo=CKAD-exercises/multi_container&empty)
 # Multi-container Pods (10%)

 ### Create a Pod with two containers, both with image busybox and command "echo hello; sleep 3600".
-Connect to the second container and run 'ls'
+Connect to the second container and run 'ls'.
+View the logs of the first container.

 <details><summary>show</summary>
 <p>